Pan Pacific International (OTCMKTS:DQJCY) Updates FY 2023 Earnings Guidance

-Pan Pacific International (OTCMKTS:DQJCY – Get Rating) updated its FY 2023 earnings guidance on Friday.
+Pan Pacific International (OTCMKTS:DQJCY – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.74-$0.74 for the period.
 The company issued revenue guidance of $14.59 billion-$14.59 billion.

 Pan Pacific International Company Profile